eerimoq/moblin/README.rst

 - Pause and scroll chat.

 - Buffering for short disconnections.
 Show as picture in picture or other layout once reconnected.
-Possible a record button.
+Possibly a record button.

 - Play music and short sound samples.